Dave 24/7 Webcam

 Webcams like these were popular

-offices.
-Alas, after the brief period of flirtation people suddenly began
+But alas, after that brief period of flirtation, people suddenly began

 The Decline of a Really Neat Thing

 What happened?
 Probably a lot of things.
-First, there is the fact that after the initial novelty
+First, after the initial bluster of novelty

 some most people were